 If you are interested in an expert’s opinions and advice, I highly recommend the resource Using John Saxon’s Math Books.
 I read it in about an hour earlier this year and it has impacted my approach to teaching Saxon Math immensely.

 What is in Saxon 5/4?

 The student Textbook is the hunk of paper you will hand to your student at the beginning of the year.
-The Tests and Worksheets manual might also be handed over.
+If you choose, the Tests and Worksheets manual might also be handed over.
 The Solutions Manual is yours to keep!

-The Textbook and the Tests and Worksheets Manual are, in essence, consumable.
+In essence, the Textbook and the Tests and Worksheets Manual are, , consumable.
 The student can use these to work in and have all their math stuff in one place.